frankyeh/DSI-Studio-Website/doc/gui_t3_dt.md

   --output=subject.diff.tt.gz
 ```

-In the GUI, open the baseline FIB, use **[Slices][Insert Other Images]** to add the follow-up metric, select the baseline and follow-up metrics under **Differential Tracking**, set the change threshold, and run fiber tracking.
+In the GUI, open the baseline FIB, use **[Slices][Insert Other Images]** to add the follow-up metric, and wait until its registration is complete before configuring differential tracking.
+Then select the baseline and follow-up metrics under **Differential Tracking**, set the change threshold, and run fiber tracking.

 # Type 2: Longitudinal change in template space